kashr-app/kashr/decrypt/README.md

 ## What this is

-This tool allows to decypt backup files of the Finanalyzer app.
+This tool allows to decypt backup files of the Kashr app.

 ## Instructions